george24601/notes/pm/up.md

 3. let the boss know the change and command as soon as time permits

 Shut up on issues related to money and people management - that is the management's job

+Once the boss made the decision, it is our job to fulfill the vision within the boss's framework.
+Don't expect to influence the boss too much on the decision.
+In general, do not try to change people

+Importance is to bring value to the boss.
+Do not to use threatening with resigning and active rejection